GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 subhead: >
-  Use COOP and COEP to set up a cross-origin isolated environment and enable powerful features like `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with better precision, and the JS Self-Profiling API.
+  Use COOP and COEP to set up a cross-origin isolated environment and enable powerful features like `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()` and high resolution timer with better precision.
 description: >
   Some web APIs increase the risk of side-channel attacks like Spectre.
 To mitigate that risk, browsers offer an opt-in-based isolated environment called cross-origin isolated.
-Use COOP and COEP to set up such an environment and enable powerful features like `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with better precision or the JS Self-Profiling API.
+Use COOP and COEP to set up such an environment and enable powerful features like `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()` or high resolution timer with better precision.
 authors:
   - agektmr
 hero: image/admin/Rv8gOTwZwxr2Z7b13Ize.jpg
 alt: An illustration of a person browsing a website that has a popup, an iframe, and an image.
 date: 2020-04-13
-updated: 2021-06-23
+updated: 2021-08-05
 tags:
   - blog
   - security